Slack vs Discord: Everything You Need to Know (2026)

 Slack and Discord boast good security, but Slack is more reliable

-Both Slack and Discord encrypt your data and support standard security practices, such as SSO and two-factor authentication, but Slack is more reliable.
+Both Slack and Discord encrypt your data and support standard security practices, such as SSO and two-factor authentication.
+However, Slack offers a higher-level enterprise-grade security that businesses need.

 In essence, Slack was built with businesses in mind — which need tighter data security practices — whereas Discord is community-based.
-This means you get less control over your servers than Slack admins get over their workspaces.
+I found that this results in less control over your servers than Slack admins get over their workspaces.

 Slack boasts a page full of security certifications and attestations, including: